 • Measurable results: PPC platforms offer robust conversion tracking and analytics tools, enabling you to measure KPIs such as impressions, clicks, conversions, and cost per conversion.
 This data makes lead generation easier as you can optimize your campaigns based on accurate data.

-• Budget: PPC can be an expensive investment.
-Lead generation strategy helps you ensure that you get the maximum ROI possible and that you aren’t flushing your ad budget away from sending potential leads to lousy landing pages or targeting low-intent keywords.
+• ROI potential: PPC can be an expensive investment.
+But a solid lead generation strategy helps you ensure you get the maximum ROI possible and that you aren’t wasting your ad budget by sending potential leads to lousy landing pages or targeting low-intent keywords.

 The takeaway

-Of course, you want your campaigns to generate qualified, high-quality leads.
+Of course, you want your ad campaigns to generate qualified, high-quality leads.

 With a strategic, thoughtful approach to ad design, keyword search, analytics, and segmentation, you can achieve your conversion goals through PPC lead generation campaigns — and see an impressive ROI as a result.